 The action begins as investigators question Nathan’s parents on his whereabouts.
 As this is my favorite storyline in the series (sorry Troy.
 Still love you!), I found myself silently pleading for them to realise what’s happened to him and swoop to the rescue.
 But for now it seems no dice.
 I’ve been too busy hating Nathan’s parents to really consider the possibility that they could be suspects.
 His father, at least, is on my list.
 I really hate that man.
 Not even sorry.

-Meanwhile Hayden and his friends spot money exchanging hands and begin to suspect Oscar and Kobie (who has a gloriously hilarious intro shot looking like butter wouldn’t melt in his mouth.
+Meanwhile Hayden and his friends Grace and Xavier spot money exchanging hands and begin to suspect Oscar and Kobie (who has a gloriously hilarious intro shot looking like butter wouldn’t melt in his mouth.
 It has to be seen to be believed!)
-“That kid needs a beating” says one character.
+“That kid needs a beating” says Xavier.
 I couldn’t agree more.